manorit2001/manorit2001/README.md

 and I am willing to learn new things too.

 - 🔭 I’m currently working on Cyber Security Projects
-- 🌱 I’m currently learning privilege seperation of services for better security architecture
+- 🌱 I’m currently learning about working with Xen hypervisor and LibVMI
 - 👯 I’m looking to collaborate on any of the following
   - Cyber Security Projects
   - Android Development Projects